iotblackbelt/iotdt-device-bridge/IOTEDGEMODULE.md

 > For your convenience we've created an Iot Edge deployment template.
 You can create a .env file based on the .env.template file and then generate the deployment file.

-> The &lt;device hardware Id&gt; in the route above is the one that you created in your Azure Digital twin.
-If you do'n't create the device it will be created for you abd will be attached as "unassociated" device to the root space.
+> The `<device hardware Id>` in the route above is the one that you created in your Azure Digital twin.
+If you haven't created the device it will be created for you and will be attached as "unassociated" device to the root space.
 The `$upstream` is only used to check whether the `Simulated Temperature Sensor` is still sending messages.

 > The `Simulated Temperature Sensor` sends out 500 messages and then stops sending.
 If you want to restart sending messages, restart the module on the IoT Edge by executing the command `iotedge restart SimulatedTemperatureSensor` at a prompt.